wellbeing, healing and disease prevention

 Liver Disease Symptoms, Treatment and Prevention.
 Read on or download a free copy of our fact sheet here.

 Did you know that the liver is one of THE most important organs for humans and every animal on this great earth, including dogs and cats?
-Nearly every challenge, from pesky general health complaints to digestive issues to emotional struggles to weight gain to high blood pressure to heart problems to brain fog to skin conditions to autoimmune and other chronic illnesses, has an origin in an overloaded liver.
+Nearly every challenge, from pesky general health complaints to digestive issues to emotional struggles to weight gain to high blood pressure to heart problems to brain fog to allergies to skin conditions to autoimmune and other chronic illnesses, has an origin in an overloaded liver.

 In truth, our amazing liver can improve and heal when you harness the force of this humble organ.
 The fact is: the liver is one of the busiest organs in the human body because it has a highway of blood running through it.
 Blood brings with it, vitamins, minerals, other nutrients and building blocks of our food, hormones, oxygen, and troublemakers such as prescription and recreational drugs; pesticides, herbicides, and fungicides; aluminum, lead, copper, mercury, and other toxic heavy metals; and disease-causing pathogens such as viruses and bacteria.
 The liver must be masterful at sorting the bad from the good, the poisons from the nutrients.